danieleavolio/Information-Processing-and-Retrieval/README.md

 ### Executing program

-Just open the `ipython` notebook and run the cells in the order they are presented.
+Just open the `ipynb` notebook and run the cells in the order they are presented.

-## Help

-Very slow to run, but it works.

 ## Authors